aragonzkresearch/nouns-anonymous-voting/README.md

 1. The TLCS Public Encryption Key that will be used to encrypt the votes.
 You should get this from the TLCS server.
 2. The duration of the voting process.
 This can be provided in minutes, hours and days.

-**Note** You will need an account that has at least one Nouns to participate in the voting process.
-If you are running in a local test network, you can mint a Nouns to your account by running `cargo test -- premint_nouns --nocaputre` command.
+_**Note** You will need an account that has at least one Nouns to participate in the voting process.
+If you are running in a local test network, you can mint a Nouns to your account by running `cargo run --bin premint_nouns` command._

 1. To create a process with duration of 1 day: